EBI-Metagenomics/mgnify-metagenomics-360/docs/source/virify.rst

  - **Category 2**: "likely" predictions
  - **Category 3**: "possible" predictions
  - **Categories 4-6**: predicted prophages

-|image3|\  1.5.
-While VirSorter is running, we have prepared an R script so you can inspect the VirFinder results in the meantime using ggplot2.
-Open RStudio and load the **Analyse_VirFinder.R** script located in the **/virify_tutorial/data/scripts/** directory.
-Run the script (press Source on the top right corner) to generate the plot.
-(If you don't have RStudio, or don't care to run this you can just look at the resulting plot in the image below)

-|image2|\

-|image1|\  As you can see there is a relationship between the **p-value** and the **score**.
-A higher score or lower p-value indicates a higher likelihood of the sequence being a viral sequence.
-You will also notice that the results correlate with the **contig length**.
-The curves are slightly different depending on whether the contigs are > or < than 3kb.
-This is because VirFinder uses different machine learning models at these different levels of length.

 |image3|\  1.6.
 Once VirSorter finishes running, we then generate the corresponding viral sequence FASTA files using a custom python script (**parse_viral_pred.py**) as follows: